 It is a well-known fact in IO psychology that cognitive ability is the one of the single best predictors of job performance, in a vast array of occupations.
 As such, cognitive ability tests are commonly created and used as a personnel selection tool for organizations.
 Such tests are typically validated using a criterion-related validity strategy, meaning that the usefulness of the test for predicting subsequent job performance is assessed.
-However, content validity, another important “type” of validity that refers to the extent to which a test can be considered to adequately sample the domain of interest, is often ignored in the validation process.
-In a recent article, Frank Schmidt argues that both types of validity can (and should) be assessed when creating a new cognitive ability measure.
+However, content validity, another important type of validity that refers to the extent to which a test can be considered to adequately sample the domain of interest, is often ignored in the validation process.
+In a recent article (Schmidt, 2012), a researchers argues that both types of validity can (and should) be assessed when creating a new cognitive ability measure.

 Schmidt, F. L. (2012).
 Cognitive tests used in selection can have content validity as well as criterion validity: A broader research review and implications for practice.
 International Journal of Selection and Assessment, 20, 1-13.